 When I was in my mid 20’s, I had the opportunity to join a new and exciting company in the luxury cosmetics field and started the job with stars in my eyes.
 I was already working as a freelance makeup artist around Nashville by offering my services to photographer, videographer, and event planning friends inContinue reading “Starting a new job?
-You need a “secret mentor” strategy!”
+You need my “secret mentor” strategy.”

 Was I making the right decision?
 Why would God tell me to quit a job that I loved?
 What about my career path?
 Or finances?
 What would my colleagues think?

 Browse the blogosphere today and you’ll find a copious amount of “How To” and “Top 10” and “Year in Review” type posts.
 That’s well and good and I might even read a few of them…but this isn’t one of those posts.

 “Both the ethical imperatives I’ve described—“must work” and “must stay at home”—reflect noble desires, the one for talents fully used and the other for the vocation of motherhood.
 But I worry that both are too often promoted ideologically, prescribed as answers to the anxieties young women naturally feel about what they should do.
 This problemContinue reading “SHARED: “No Happy Harmony” by Elizabeth C. Corey”